-In ships having no anchor machinery or having the anchor machinery, which is not in compliance with the requirements of 6.3.2.3.2, Part IX "Machinery" provision of stoppers for riding the ship at anchor is obligatory.
+In ships having no anchor machinery or having the anchor machinery, which is not in compliance with the requirements of 6.3.2.3.2 of Part IX "Machinery" provision of stoppers for riding the ship at anchor is obligatory.

 - 3.6.1.2 Where the stoppers is intended only for securing the anchor in the hawse pipe when stowed for sea, its parts shall be calculated to withstand the chain cable strain equal to twice the weight of the anchor, the stresses in the stopper parts not exceeding 0,4 times the upper yield stress of their material.
 Where the stopper comprises a chain cable or rope, this shall have safety factor 5 in relation to the breaking load of the chain cable or minimum breaking strength of the rope under the action of a force equal to twice the weight of the anchor. - 3.6.1.3 Where the stopper is intended for riding the ship at anchor, its parts shall be calculated on assumption that the stopper will be subjected to a force in the chain cable equal to 0,8 times its breaking load.
 The stresses in the stopper parts shall not exceed 0,95 times the upper yield stress of their material.
 Where the stopper comprises a chain cable or rope, they shall have strength equal to that of the chain cable for which they are intended. - 3.6.1.4 In fiber-reinforced plastic ships the stoppers shall be fastened by bolts with the use of steel gaskets or wooden pads on the deck and under deck flooring between the framing.
-Bolt connections shall comply with the requirements of 1.7.4, Part XVI "Structure and Strength of Fiber-Reinforced Plastic Ships". - 3.6.2 Device for securing and releasing the inboard end of the chain cable. - 3.6.2.1 The parts of the device for securing and releasing the inboard end of the chain cable shall be calculated for strength under the force acting on the device which is equal to 0,6 times the chain breaking load, stresses in these parts not exceeding 0,95 times the upper yield stress of their material. - 3.6.2.2 In ships with Equipment Number of more than 205 the device for securing and releasing the inboard end of the chain cable shall be provided with a drive from the deck on which the anchor machinery is fitted or from other deck, in a place which gives quick and ready access at all times.
-The screw of the drive shall be self-braking. - 3.6.2.3 The design of the device for securing and releasing the inboard end of the chain cable shall ensure the efficiency of its operation both under the action of and without the strain of the chain cable referred to in 3.6.2.1. - 3.6.2.4 In fiber-reinforced plastic ships the device for securing and releasing the inboard end of the chain cable shall be fastened by bolts with the use of steel gaskets on both sides of the bulkhead.
-Bolt connections shall comply with the requirements of 1.7.4, Part XVI "Structure and Strength of Fiber-Reinforced Plastic Ships". - 3.6.3 Laying of chain cables. - 3.6.3.1 Laying of chain cables shall provide for their free run when dropping or hoisting the anchors.
+Bolt connections shall comply with the requirements of 1.7.4 of Part XVI "Structure and Strength of Fiber-Reinforced Plastic Ships". - 3.6.2 Device for securing and releasing the inboard end of the chain cable. - 3.6.2.1 The parts of the device for securing and releasing the inboard end of the chain cable shall be able to withstand a force not less than 15 % BL nor more than 30 % BL (where BL = breaking load of the chain cable). - 3.6.2.2 The fastening shall be provided with a mean suitable to permit, in case of emergency, an easy slipping of the chain cables to sea, operable from an accessible position outside the chain locker. - 3.6.2.3 In fiber-reinforced plastic ships, the device for securing and releasing the inboard end of the chain cable shall be fastened by bolts with the use of steel gaskets on both sides of the bulkhead.
+Bolt connections shall comply with the requirements of 1.7.4 of Part XVI "Structure and Strength of Fiber-Reinforced Plastic Ships". - 3.6.3 Laying of chain cables. - 3.6.3.1 Laying of chain cables shall provide for their free run when dropping or hoisting the anchors.

-In ships with a bulbous bow laying of chain cables shall comply with the requirements of 2.8.2.4, Part II "Hull".
+In ships with a bulbous bow laying of chain cables shall comply with the requirements of 2.8.2.4 of Part II "Hull".

-- 3.6.3.2 The anchor shank shall easily enter the hawse pipe under the mere action of the chain cable tension and shall readily take off the hawse pipe when the chain cable is released. - 3.6.3.3 The thickness of the hawse pipe shall not be less than 0,4 times the diameter of the chain cable passing through the hawse pipe.

-3.6.3.4 In fiber-reinforced plastic ships galvanized or stainless steel plates shall be fitted on the outside plating under the hawse pipes; the plates shall be fastened by countersunk bolts.
+- 3.6.3.2 The anchor shank shall easily enter the hawse pipe under the mere action of the chain cable tension and shall readily take off the hawse pipe when the chain cable is released. - 3.6.3.3 The thickness of the hawse pipe shall not be less than 0,4 times the diameter of the chain cable passing through the hawse pipe. - 3.6.3.4 In fiber-reinforced plastic ships galvanized or stainless steel plates shall be fitted on the outside plating under the hawse pipes; the plates shall be fastened by countersunk bolts.